wtchen/datatools-ui/README.md

 ## Getting in touch

-We have a Gitter chat room for the full TRANSIT-Data-Tools project where you can post questions and comments: https://matrix.to/#/#transit-data-tools:gitter.im.
+We have a Gitter [space](https://matrix.to/#/#transit-data-tools:gitter.im) for the full TRANSIT-Data-Tools project where you can post questions and comments.

 ## Shoutouts 🙏